 “Jaguar, it’s good to be bad.”

 So Craig and Hinx tear their way around the vacant streets of Rome (this and the empty tube train from Skyfall seem to establish a pattern for Mendes), Craigers glances at his poorly made gadget switches.
 I really can’t believe that’s the best they could do!
 Those things are so cheap they would have been laughed off the screen in 1964 had they dared to put them in Connery’s DB5, let alone in this digital age!
 They could have set a tablet on the seat next to him with an animation bodged together in 10 minutes and it would have come across less cheap!
-Craig flicks the toggle poorly labeled “Backfire”, prompting two barrels to protrude from the license plate and a set of cross hairs appear in the rearview.
+Craig flicks the toggle poorly labeled “Backfire”, prompting two barrels to protrude from the license plate and a set of cross hairs to appear in the rearview.
 But alas!
 Q hadn’t got around to loading it yet!
 Wah, wah!
 We know this because an equally cheap digital display that has also been pop riveted to the dash board tells us so!
+(Now wasn't 009 coming to pick it up the next day?
+Hmm.)
 Craig says “You’ve got to be kidding me!”
 Funny old boy I was just thinking the exact same thing!

 Craig suddenly remembers Moneypenny (MP) exists and rings her up on his cell phone, I suppose to tell her how rich the Corinthian leather in the Aston is, and this is where the car commercial vibe gets turned up to 11.
 Craig calmly tells MP how 3 different terrorist attacks are all linked while tootling along one hand on the steering wheel as if he’s out for a country drive.
 “By the way Moneypenny, the Aston Martin DB10 has an engine that delivers 500 horsepower, and has the option for a manual or automatic transmission.”

 MP tells Craig the “Pale King” is Mr. White!
-From his first two movies!
+That one guy from his first two movies!
 How she was able to glean all that information with her lap top is amazing!
 She also knows where he’s hiding and how long he’s been hiding there!
 Let’s not forget this is a man in hiding, not just from MI6 but his own organization!
-Here’s a guy who escaped MI6 custody, who is the key to a whole terrorist organization, who have people everywhere, including the highest echelons of MI6, you know where he’s been the last 4 months and you haven’t gone to get him?
+Here’s a guy who escaped MI6 custody, who is the key to a whole terrorist organization, an organization who have people everywhere, including the highest echelons of MI6, you've known where he’s been the last 4 months and you haven’t gone to get him?

 Craig asks MP to run Hanzy’s name through the super computer, all while sliding around the streets of Rome with a goon on his back.
 Craig turns a corner and power slides in front of Saint Peter’s Basilica, so I have to wonder what’s in store for the next film, will he do a burn out next to the Western Wall in Jerusalem?
 Spin some doughnuts around the Kaaba in Mecca?

 Suddenly the phone call with MP is cast aside, a few more yawn inducing, slow speed slides around a few more corners and Craig finds himself driving alongside the river Tiber, Hinx in tow.
-Did I mention Hinx was driving a Jaguar just like Zao in DAD, funny how many references this film makes to that much maligned picture.
-Speaking of DAD, it’s ironic how we go from a gadget car that became a punch line for being too aspirational, to one that’s a joke for the exact opposite reason.
-Craig runs up and down the river embankment unable to put any distance between him and Hinx despite the fact he did so with such ease before the Fiat incident, what changed in the interim?
+Did I mention Hinx was driving a Jaguar just like Zao in Die Another Day, funny how many references this film makes to that much maligned picture.
+Speaking of Die Another Day, it’s ironic how in that film we go from a gadget car that became a punch line for being too aspirational, to one that’s a joke for the exact opposite reason.
+Craig runs up and down the river embankment unable to put any distance between him and Hinx despite the fact he did so with such ease before the Fiat incident.
+What changed in the interim?
 I know!
-He’s become more traffic safety conscious!
+He’s become more conscious of traffic safety!